 - Nose bleeding

-I suggest you to spend at least the first day or even the second as well, in your hotel room, resting.
+I suggest you spend at least the first day or even the second as well, in your hotel room, resting.
 Normally this is the time your body takes to acclimatize.
-This is the first advise everybody hears but most of people don’t believe that Altitude Sickness can hit hard.
+This is the first advise everybody hears but most people don’t believe that Altitude Sickness can hit hard.
 Don’t go on hikes and trails in your first days in Cusco, and if you are planning to go to Machu Picchu, make sure to rest some days before visiting the ruins, even if you are going on a one day trip.

 Take it easy

-It is normal to feel weak and unwell when you are in an elevated altitude, specially in the first days, so when you finally feel prepared to walk around and visit the city, go slow, take your time, you will notice that you get tired easier than you would in the your normal altitude and will lose the breath more often, and this is because of the lack of oxygen.
+It is normal to feel weak and unwell when you are in an elevated altitude, especially in the first days, so when you finally feel prepared to walk around and visit the city, go slow, take your time, you will notice that you get tired easier than you would in your normal altitude and will lose the breath more often, and this is because of the lack of oxygen.
 Avoid climbing stairs, streets and hills and don’t rush.

 Breath more often

 Due to the lack of oxygen, it becomes hard to breathe normally, you will notice that your lungs will not get full like it does in the normal altitude, and you will need to take deeper breaths, calm down, it is all part of the disease.
 Especially if you are doing any exercise, or just walking around the city, stop and take deep breaths more often.

 Smell something strong

 If you are having difficulty to breath, try smelling something strong, you can buy in any pharmacy in Peru something called Agua de Florida, which is a small bottle of a yellow cologne made of a mix of different herbs, it is a famous medicine among the South American tribes and cures many things, between then, the headaches and the breathing difficulty.
 It is really simple to use the Peruvian Agua de Florida, all you need to do is to drop it on your hand, place your hands close to your nose and smell it.